On aggregation-quantization permutability problem for discrete-time Markov chains: Another lumping of the random walk on hexahedron graph

 The connection between two above classical Markov chains has been obtained on the quantum level by expressing the same unitary operator in two different orthonormal bases.
 The transition on the classical level can be done by the following formal identification

-Notice that we used the classical state $ \bar{3}$ with negative coefficient at vertex $B$, and the coefficient at vertex $C$ greater then $1$.
+Notice that we used the classical state $ \bar{3}$ with \emph{negative coefficient} at vertex $B$, and the coefficient at vertex $C$ \emph{greater then} $1$, i.e. the state $\bar{3}$ is not legitimate \emph{probability state} and can be called a \emph{quasi-probability state}.
 This adds to the recent revival of the old discussion on "negative probability" \cite{Dirac,Bartlett,Feynman} in connection to application of the quasi-probability techniques in machine learning, mathematical finance or quantum information theory~\cite{Blass-Gurevich,TemmeBravyiGambetta,PiveteauSutterWoerner}.
+We remark that the transition matrix $\bar{P}$ in \eqref{eq:P-path} can be obtained from the matrix $\tilde{P}$ in \eqref{eq:tP-hex} by a quasi-stochastic version of the Lanczos algorithm~\cite{Lanczos}.
+We simplified the random process \eqref{eq:tP-hex} by putting it on a simpler graph paying the price of using quasi-probability states.
+For more detailed discussion of such phenomena and other examples we refer to future publication~\cite{DoliwaSiemaszkoZalewski-quasi}.